 While the scent of an oleoresin isn’t as strong as that of an essential oil, it does intensify when heated, making it perfect for use in an oil burner.
 Unlike essential oil, you can apply an oleoresin directly to the skin, meaning you can make the most of its natural anti-inflammatory and anti-aging properties.
 Try applying it to aching joints, or rubbing it into your face to revitalise skin cells and help prevent wrinkles.

 An oleoresin also makes a great ingredient for homemade cosmetics, such as creams and salves.
 It can infuse them with those highly-prized anti-aging and anti-inflammatory properties.
 Please note that if you plan to mix this with any other product, you will need to add a broad-spectrum preservative.

 These pictures show our process for making an oleoresin from Frankincense Resin.

 To extract an oleoresin from Frankincense Resin or Myrrh Gum:

 - Grind the resin or gum into a fine powder.
 The finer you grind it, the quicker it will dissolve into the oil.

-- Combine the 1 part powder to 2-3 parts carrier oil (such as olive oil or grapeseed oil) in a glass container.
+- Combine 1 part powder to 2 parts carrier oil (such as olive oil or grapeseed oil) in a glass container.

-- Remove the liquid and wait for it to cool slightly before filtering.
+- Remove the mixture from the heat source and wait for it to cool slightly before filtering.
 You can use a fine coffee filter or a clean piece of cotton cloth.

 - Cover and set the mixture aside.
 Leave it until all the sediment has sunk to the bottom (this could take a day) then pour off the clear liquid into your container, discarding the sediment.

 - Your oleoresin is now ready to use!
-It should last for around 6 months without a preservative.
+It should last for around 6 months unrefrigerated.